ericbulloch/kwmd/write_ups/flow.md

 ## Initial Information

-If nmap shows that SSH is running on a machine, I will manually connect to it.
+If nmap shows that ssh is running on a machine, I will manually connect to it.
 I am trying to see if it asks for a password.
 If that is the case, this is another attack vector I can use if I can find a username on the server.

 If the password prompt did not show up and I got an error that says "Permission denied (publickey)", my attack vector got smaller.

+Also, sometimes I need to connect to ssh on a different port.
+This involves using the `-p` option.
+If I need to connect on port 2222 I would run the following command:

+`ssh -p 2222 user@target.thm`